ardnaxelarak/concourse-demo/README.md

 #### Creating your pipeline
 If you do not already have the Fly CLI, go to your virtual machine in a web browser (connecting to port 8080), and download it.

-To make it easier to connect to your target, run `fly save-target`.
+To connect to your target, run `fly login`.
 ```
-fly save-target --api https://server.ip:8080 --username <username> --password <password> <target-name>
+fly -t <target-name> login  -c https://server.ip:8080
 ```
-The username and password specified should be the same as in the concourse manifest.
+This will prmopt you for a username and password, which were specified in the concourse manifest.
 This will save the information for connecting to the target to `.flyrc` in your home directory, and will allow you to connect to the machine in the future with `fly -t <taget-name> <whatever-command>`